yongxianLiu/YongxianLiu/README.md

 - National University of Defense Technology (NUDT)

 🔭 **I focus on**:
-- Infrared Small Target Detection
+- Infrared Small Target Detection and Tracking

 📫 **How to reach me**: